paulkalathas/paulkalathas.github.io/_posts/2024-12-01-Creating-an-ETL-Pipeline_between-RestAPI-SQLdb.md

 ```

 Step 4: Insert Data into MySQL
-Now, we insert transformed data into MySQL.
+> Now, we insert transformed data into MySQL database that we created in the previous step.
+> This will then allow us to perform further analysis either using the SQL libraries through python or directly from MySQL

 ```python